Libbu/ci-capstone-project/TESTING.md

 Only files in which I wrote my own code were validated.
 The rest of the python code in the project was part of thje Django installation package.

-#noqa comments were used on lengthy lines of code (E501), but which I was not able to shorten without disrupting site functionality.
+ #noqa comments were used on lengthy lines of code (E501), which I was not able to shorten without disrupting site functionality.

 - For the main app this includes line 54 of views.py

-- For the events app this includes lines 16 and 23 of models.py; lines 9 - 11 and 13-17 of urls.py
+- For the events app this includes lines 16 and 23 of models.py; lines 9 - 11 and 13-17 of urls.py; lines 15 and 29 of forms.py; and lines 106, 140, 168, 170, 222, 254, 257, 318, 334, 337, 355, and 358 of views.py;

 From the `main` app: